 Obstruction of your nasal airway is generally caused by enlarged turbinates, and conditions such as allergies are what cause this enlargement or inflammation.
 The subsequent irritation of your turbinates winds up blocking your nasal airway as a result.
 In certain instances, some patients can have excessively large turbinates, forming an obstruction in your airway that renders regular breathing challenging and difficult.

 Non-surgical approaches typically start with antihistamines and nasal decongestants, and if these approaches are unsuccessful, surgical options may be pursued including Coblation® turbinate reduction.
 Coblation® turbinate reduction helps patients who find standard treatments insufficient for providing maximum relief.
 This medical innovation works to deliver fast, effective, and sustainable relief, with results that are immediate.

 Bipolar high-frequency energy powering a low-temperature plasma field that utilizes a saline-based medium is the key to how Coblation® is able to gently shrink and remove soft tissue in your turbinates, thus effectively reducing any nasal airway obstruction.

 Do you or a loved one suffer from having a chronically dry throat and mouth or an obstructed airway?
-If so, then it's possible that enlarged turbinates are the trigger of the symptoms you are currently enduring.
+If so, then it’s possible that enlarged turbinates are the trigger of the symptoms you are currently enduring.
 We offer cutting-edge treatment options for addressing your issues.
-If you live in Holland, Jennison, Grand Haven, South Haven, Grand Rapids or any of the neighboring areas, then please contact Michigan ENT & Allergy Specialists for your personal consultation.
+If you live in Holland, Grandville, Grand Haven, South Haven, Northeast Grand Rapids or any of the neighboring areas, then please contact Michigan ENT & Allergy Specialists for your personal consultation.